The Home Depot, Inc. (HD) CEO Craig Menear on Q1 2020 Results - Earnings Call Transcript

 Craig Menear

 Thank you, Isabel and thanks to all of you for joining us on our call this morning.
 We hope that you and your loved ones are safe and healthy and our thoughts and prayers are with all of those who have been directly impacted by COVID-19.
 I also want to thank all of our incredible associates and supplier partners for their hard work and dedication to serving our customers and communities in this time of need.
 And while the purpose of the call today is to update you on our first quarter results, I thought it would be helpful to explain how we are thinking about and making decisions at The Home Depot.
 When our founders started the company over 40 years ago, they did so by first defining the type of culture and value system that they wanted to promote.
 These values are the foundation for our business and provide the lens through which we evaluate our decisions.
 Anchoring to these values in this time of crisis has never been more critical.
-Our decisions and actions are rooted in a commitment to do the right thing, to take care of our people and be there for our customers and communities.
+Our decisions and actions are rooted in a commitment to do the right thing, to take care of our people, and be there for our customers and communities.

-To that end, as the situation around COVID-19 has evolved, our focus has been and continues to be on two key priorities, the safety and well-being of our associates and customers and providing our customers and communities with essential products and services.
+To that end, as the situation around COVID-19 has evolved, our focus has been and continues to be on two key priorities, the safety and well-being of our associates and customers, and providing our customers and communities with essential products and services.
 The team’s alignment around these two objectives has enabled critical speed and flexibility when making decisions and implementing a number of changes across the business in a rapidly evolving and incredibly fluid environment.
 I would like to briefly touch on just a few of the early and decisive actions that we took in support of these primary objectives.

 To promote a safe environment for associates and customers, we implemented a number of operational changes starting in mid-March.
 We have adjusted our store hours, closing earlier than usual to give our associates more time to properly clean and sanitize and restock our shelves.
 We took a proactive and early stance on limiting customer traffic in our stores to better maintain physical and social distancing protocols.
-At the height of our spring selling season, we also made the decision to cancel our annual spring events, including Spring Black Friday.
+At the height of our spring selling season, we also made the decision to cancel our annual Spring events, including Spring Black Friday.
 This was not a decision that we took lightly and yet we made it confidently giving our belief that having this event would drive footsteps to our stores and directly undermine our commitment to prioritizing safety.

 To take care of our associates, we expanded our paid time off for all hourly associates that can be used at their discretion and will be paid out at year end if unused.
-We also are offering additional paid time off for associates who are 65 or older are deemed to be at higher risks by the CDC guidelines.
+We also are offering additional paid time off for associates who are 65 or older are deemed to be at higher risk by the CDC guidelines.
 We have instituted weekly bonuses for our hourly associates in our stores and distribution centers.
-We are providing double pay for over time work and we have extended dependent care benefits and waive related co-pays.
+We are providing double pay for over time work, and we have extended dependent care benefits and waive related co-pays.
 Our more than 400,000 orange blended associates are the heartbeat of The Home Depot and supporting them is a core value of our company.

-Beyond the grounding that our culture and values provides and the actions we have taken to support them, we believe that The Home Depot is uniquely positioned to weather COVID-19.
-Nobody could have predicted what has unfolded since we spoke with you 3 months ago on our earnings call in February and yet the distinct competitive advantages and overarching benefits of an interconnected One Home Depot strategy that were reinforced then are perhaps even more in focus and relevant today.
-Investments we have made over the years in our stores, market leading digital assets, flexible supply chain and a world class merchandising organization have allowed us to quickly adapt to shifts in customer needs, preferences and behaviors.
+Beyond the grounding that our culture and values provide and the actions we have taken to support them, we believe that The Home Depot is uniquely positioned to weather COVID-19.
+Nobody could have predicted what has unfolded since we spoke with you 3 months ago on our earnings call in February, and yet the distinct competitive advantages and overarching benefits of an interconnected One Home Depot strategy that were reinforced then are perhaps even more in focus and relevant today.
+Investments we have made over the years in our stores, market-leading digital assets, flexible supply chain, and a world class merchandising organization have allowed us to quickly adapt to shifts in customer needs, preferences, and behaviors.
 Our interconnected retail strategy and underlying technology infrastructure have supported record level web traffic for several weeks without disruption.

-Sales leveraging our digital platforms increased approximately 80% in the quarter and more than 60% of the time our customers opted to pick up their orders at a store.
+Sales leveraging our digital platforms increased approximately 80% in the quarter, and more than 60% of the time, our customers opted to pick up their orders at a store.
 We were able to extend our in-store focus capabilities to curbside pickup in the U.S. in a matter of days offering customers an additional choice with respect to fulfillment.
 In the case of our Ontario stores in Canada, this curbside capability was turned on essentially overnight when it became the only option to remain open and operational with those stores operating under these circumstances for more than a month.

-The flexibility and agility of our business model, coupled with our focus on execution and strong partnership with our suppliers, help deliver solid results in the quarter and gave the Board the confidence to declare a $1.50 per share quarterly dividend.
+The flexibility and agility of our business model, coupled with our focus on execution and strong partnership with our suppliers, helped deliver solid results in the quarter and gave the Board the confidence to declare a $1.50 per share quarterly dividend.
 Sales for the first quarter were $28.3 billion, up 7.1% from last year.
 Comp sales were up 6.4% from last year with U.S. comps of positive 7.5%.
 Diluted earnings per share were $2.08 in the first quarter.
 Richard will walk you through the details in a moment, but I want to stress that while we were pleased with the results in the quarter and we see an engaged customer, there is significant volatility.
 Month-to-month and even week-to-week, we saw extreme ups and downs across different categories and geographies.
 As a result, we are cautious to extrapolate trends from the first quarter into a forecast for the remaining of the year, particularly given the tremendous amount of uncertainty we face with regards to the duration and continued impacts of the virus.

 Despite the many unknowns of the current environment, we are confident that we have taken the steps to ensure that we will emerge from this crisis stronger and even be better positioned for the future.
-Though this crisis is unparalleled in size and scope, we have built a reputation through our history of doing whatever it takes to be there for our associates, customers and communities in the most critical times and this situation is no different.
+Though this crisis is unparalleled in size and scope, we have built a reputation through our history of doing whatever it takes to be there for our associates, customers, and communities in the most critical times, and this situation is no different.
 Once again, I want to thank our incredible associates and express how grateful and proud I am of the resiliency and strength that our teams have demonstrated as we navigate these extraordinary circumstances together.
 This reminds me of the words of our founder, Bernie Marcus, that have never resonated more deeply than they do today.
 If you take care of our associates, they take care of the customers, and everything else takes care of itself.

 And with that, I would like to turn the call over to Ted.